A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Discussion

 Our model does not (yet) include volatile sequestration within planetary interiors, which can significantly reduce the radii of planets ($3$--$25\%$) \citep{DornLichtenberg2021,ShahAlibert2021,LuoDorn2024}.
 This effect is particularly pronounced for planets with magma oceans, into which water partitions much more readily than solids \citep{DornLichtenberg2021,Elkins-Tanton2008}.
 The details of where water can be partitioned relies on the pressures and thus depths at which water equilibrated with the surrounding material, requiring a planetary evolutionary model rather than a static model as presented here \citep{LuoDorn2024}.
 A particular process of interest is chemical equilibration with the atmosphere, which can destroy the vast majority (up to ${\sim}95\%$) of accreted water \citep{WerlenDorn2025}.
 The interplay of these processes as well as atmospheric escape is necessary to fully capture the distribution of water within the planet population.

 That said, our model serves as a useful representative of planets without water sequestration.
 If sequestration induces a systematic reduction of planetary radii, it would appear as a discrepancy between our model's predicted and the actual radius, with ours being larger than the planet's true radius.
 Thus, if observations could constrain some of the free parameters of Table \ref{tab:free_params} independent of interior structure models--such as by assuming that planets inherit elemental abundance ratios from their stars to set core mass fractions and mantle abundance ratios--and the results were input into our interior structure model, the resultant radius would be lower than observed.
-This discrepancy could be used for evidence of water sequestration, as has been done (using a different interior structure model) in Weisserman et al. (2026, accepted).
+This discrepancy could be used as evidence for water sequestration, as has been done (using a different interior structure model) by \citet{WeissermanGromek2026}.